nhayward/revpit/user/pages/02.editors/elizabeth-buege/bio.md

 ##### MSWL

 As always, my wish list is fairly specific.
-I’m rewording it a bit this year to try to make it easier to follow.
+Please read carefully.
 I do NOT have a word count limit, but stay within the guidelines for your genre.

 **Adult:**

  * Preferred genres: magic realism ([READ THIS FIRST](http://www.elizabethbuege.com/magic-realism-do-you-really-know-what-it-is?target=_blank)), historical fiction, faith-based stories (any genre), fantasy, science fiction, and contemporary.
 Yes, I like space opera.
 Yes, other genres are okay if they are character-focused (see below).
- * Do NOT send: horror, paranormal as a genre, zombies, demons as main characters, and anything as gross as or grosser than season 3 of _Stranger Things_.
+* Do NOT send: horror, paranormal as a genre, zombies, demons as main characters, and anything as gross as or grosser than season 3 of Stranger Things.
 Also, while I love romance in stories, I don’t want straight-up romance as the genre.
 * Stories should be character-focused: the main character should have compelling internal and external struggles/journeys and compelling motivations.
 * Bonus points: a focus on strong friendships, family bonds (especially siblings), characters dealing with the aftermath of personal loss, and retellings of fairy tales and other classic stories.

 **YA:**

  * Preferred genres: magic realism ([READ THIS FIRST](http://www.elizabethbuege.com/magic-realism-do-you-really-know-what-it-is?target=_blank)), historical fiction, and faith-based stories (any genre).
 * I will only accept other genres in YA if they meet at least two of my bonus points: a focus on strong friendships, family bonds (especially siblings), characters dealing with the aftermath of personal loss, and retellings of fairy tales and other classic stories.
 I will NOT take horror, paranormal, or romance (see note under adult).

 **MG:**

  * Preferred genres: magic realism ([READ THIS FIRST](http://www.elizabethbuege.com/magic-realism-do-you-really-know-what-it-is?target=_blank)), historical fiction, and faith-based stories (any genre).
 * I will only accept other genres in MG if they meet at least two of my bonus points: a focus on strong friendships, family bonds (especially siblings), characters dealing with the aftermath of personal loss, and retellings of fairy tales and other classic stories.
 I will NOT take horror or paranormal (see note under adult).

 ##### Q&A